chericito/mobohubb-docs/docs/QUICK START/mobohubb-mobile-app/log-in-mobile-app.md

 ---
 title: Log in Mobile App
 excerpt: >-
-  This guide walks you through the updated Mobohubb login process for employees, covering how to access the app, new authentication methods, and site selection.
+  This guide walks you through the updated mobohubb login process for employees, covering how to access the app, new authentication methods, and site selection.
 deprecated: false